 CrowdStrike’s Update Causes Global IT Outage, Resulting in Windows Blue Screen of Death and Causing a Worldwide Storm

 The world is more connected than ever before.
 With technology unfolding and intertwining across continents and nations to keep us in communication, to keep our businesses running, and to keep our data safe.
 Unfortunately, these connections also mean that damage to one end of the network will affect millions.
 This is exactly how things have unfolded following the global IT outage that caused the Blue Screen of Death BSOD to appear on the screens of several large organizations across the world.
-In this blog article, we explore the details of the CrowdStrike outage and subsequent Microsoft outage, the impact the incident had around the globe, and how these companies are now responding.
-We also look into what might have caused the outage as it still unfolds.
+In this blog article, we explore the details of the CrowdStrike outage and subsequent Microsoft outage, the impact the incident had around the globe, and how these companies are responding.
+We also look into what have caused the IT global outage.

 CrowdStrike's Faulty Update Makes Waves